digitalscientists/TestRay/README.md

 ### <a id="get_next_month"></a>get_next_month

-return the following month of the current date
+Return the following month of the current date
      - Type: get_next_month
       ResultVar: NEXT_MONTH